henry10a/Beluga-Hugging-Face-Optimization/README.md

-# 🤖 Hugging Face Usage Analyzer
+# 🤖 Beluga Hugging Face Usage Analyzer

 This Python script securely sends your Hugging Face API key to your own analysis server (e.g. `www.mysite.com`) and displays the server's response.
 The goal is to help you analyze and optimize your API usage.